momenifi/methodHub/academic_mobility_propensity_score/readme.md

 ### How to Use
+1. Download  "mydata_sample.csv", "propensity_matching_functions.R", and "main_script.R" in a one folder.
+2. Run the commands in "main_script.R"
-1. Load the input dataset into R.
+.
+Load the input dataset into R (data_sample) (lines 1 to 5)
+    Define the functions (line 8)
-2. Define the treatment variable and covariates.
+.
+Define the treatment variable (treatment_var) and covariates (covariates)(lines 11 and 12)
-3. Call the `perform_propensity_matching` function to conduct propensity score matching.
+.
+Call the `perform_propensity_matching` function to conduct propensity score matching (line 15) with parameters data_sample, treatment_var, and covariates
-4. Call the `calculate_mean_diff` function to calculate mean differences for variables of interest.
+   Define the variables of interest (vars_of_interest) (line 29) .
+Call the `calculate_mean_diff` function to calculate mean differences for variables of interest (line 32)

 ## Specifics
 ### Contact Details